 Soil & water conservation districts were organized as a result of the U.S. Dust Bowl.
-Our priorities have always been founded in the conservation of water quality, quantity, soil health,, regenerative agriculture, protection of fish and wildlife habitat and providing public education on natural resource & agricultural management.
+Our priorities have always been founded on the conservation of water quality and quantity, soil health, regenerative agriculture, protection of fish and wildlife habitat, and providing public education on natural resource & agricultural management.
 We prioritize providing education to our district's public based on local natural resource concerns.
-Educational outreach currently focuses on sustainable forestry management, pesticide use awareness & alternatives to chemical control methods, property preparedness for wildfire hazards & land management & lessons on proper riparian vegetation setbacks, stream shade needs for salmonids, proper mud & manure management practices for owning livestock in western Oregon, prevention of top-soil loss & soil health 101.
+Educational outreach currently focuses on sustainable forestry management; pesticide use awareness and alternatives to chemical control methods; property preparedness for wildfire hazards, land management, and lessons on proper riparian vegetation setbacks; stream shade needs for salmonids; proper mud and manure management practices for owning livestock in western Oregon; prevention of top-soil loss; and soil health 101.
+Moving into FY25, the District will be exploring neighborhood sustainability and our ongoing commitment to watershed restoration.